Skip To Main Content

 Incidence of candida infections through week 16 of AS/r-axSpA trials

 In the 16-week, double-blind treatment period of COAST-W, 2 Candida infections were reported in the ixekizumab Q2W study arm (1 esophageal and 1 genital candidiasis).
-No infections were reported in the placebo group.14
+No infections were reported in the placebo group.12

 52-week double-blind treatment period of nonradiographic axial spondyloarthritis trial

 No cases of oral candidiasis were reported in either ixekizumab treatment group in COAST-X through week 52.
-One case of oral candidiasis was reported in a patient in the placebo group.15
+One case of oral candidiasis was reported in a patient in the placebo group.13

 All ixekizumab axial spondyloarthritis exposures

-In an integrated safety analysis across 4 axial spondyloarthritis trials (including ankylosing spondylitis/radiographic axial spondyloarthritis and nonradiographic axial spondyloarthritis) (N=932; 2097.7 patient-years of exposure to ixekizumab) with data as of March 2022, the incidence rate of Candida infection was 1.2 per 100 patient-years.
-Four cases of esophageal candidiasis were reported, none of which were reported as an SAE.7,8 No cases of systemic candidiasis were reported.7
+In an integrated safety analysis across 4 axial spondyloarthritis trials (including ankylosing spondylitis/radiographic axial spondyloarthritis and nonradiographic axial spondyloarthritis) (N=932; 2097.7 PY of exposure to ixekizumab) with data as of March 2022, the incidence rate of Candida infection was 1.2 per 100 PY.
+All cases of Candida infection were localized.
+No cases of systemic candidiasis were reported.6

 Candida auris